The topology of the space of J-holomorphic maps to CP^2: -Holomorphic curves and automatic transversality

+Generalizing this to the case where $Z \neq \emptyset$ is straightforward and is implicit in the work of \cite{S}.

-This theorem is what is referred to as automatic transversality.
+Theorem \ref{theorem:auto} is what is referred to as automatic transversality.
 It is automatic in the sense that one can prove that a linearized $\bar \partial$-operator is onto without perturbing the almost complex structure.
 It pertains to transversality since it can be used to prove that $\bar \partial^{nl}$ is transverse to the zero section of $\Upsilon$.

 In \cite{HLS}, they also proved that $\n$ and $\bar \partial_{\tau}$ are generalized $\bar \partial$-operators.
-Using Theorem \ref{theorem:1}, this gives a topological criterion for proving that $\tilde D_u$ is surjective.
-Since $c_1(T\Sigma_g)=2g-2$, $\bar \partial_{\tau}$ is onto whenever $g=0$ or $1$.
+Using Proposition \ref{theorem:1}, this gives a topological criterion for proving that $\tilde D_u$ is surjective.
+Since $c_1(T\Sigma_g)=2-2g$, $\bar \partial_{\tau}$ associated to immersions is onto when $g=0$.
 Combining this with Theorem \ref{theorem:auto} and Theorem \ref{theorem:commuteOperators}, we get a topological criterion for proving that $D_u$ is surjective.
 More explicitly we have the following corollaries.

 \begin{corollary} If $u:\Sigma_g \m M$ is a non-constant $J$-holomorphic curve, $M$ a symplectic 4-manifold, then $\tilde D_u$ and $\n$ are onto if $c_1(u^*TM) >|D|$ where $D$ is the divisor of zeros of the derivative of $u$.
 These operators are onto when restricted to the subspace of sections vanishing on $Z$ if $c_1(u^*TM) >|D|+|Z|$. \end{corollary}